Working with your body

 Your Nervous System

 Your nervous system is designed to keep you safe.
-It helps you respond to challenges by moving into stress mode, fight, flight, or freeze, and then, once the danger has passed, it naturally brings you back into balance.
-In a healthy cycle, the body releases the charge of stress (sometimes through shaking, movement, crying, or deep rest) and settles back into calm.
+It helps you respond to challenges by moving into survival responses such as fight, flight, or freeze and, once the danger has passed, naturally guides you back towards balance.
+In a healthy cycle, the body releases the charge of stress—sometimes through shaking, movement, tears, or deep rest—and settles once again into a state of calm.

-Somatic practices help unwind this.
-By slowing down, finding safety, tuning into sensation, and allowing the body to move, shake, and soften, the nervous system is guided back into its natural rhythm.
-Stress cycles can finally complete, restoring balance, resilience, and a felt sense of ease in both body and mind.
+Somatic practices help gently unwind these patterns.
+By slowing down, finding safety, tuning into sensation, and allowing the body to soften, move, breathe, and rest, the nervous system can rediscover its natural capacity for regulation, resilience, and connection.